Skip to main navigation Skip to main content

 CSO Annual Reports

 While some CSO discharge information is reported on DMRs, the KPDES permit requires additional information including compliance with NMC, progress of implementation of LTCP CSO controls, and annual summaries of monitoring results and combined sewer system performance to be provided in CSO Annual Reports.
 Submission of a CSO Annual Report is a requirement of the KPDES permit for permittees with CSOs.
 Annual reports cover an entire calendar year (January – December) and must be submitted to DOW by March 1 of the following year.
-The CSO Annual Report for 2018 template is available and due March 1, 2019.
+The CSO Annual Report Template is available and due March 1 of the following year.
 All entries in the reports must be filled out completely or the report will be considered deficient.
 Failure to submit the report by the deadline may result in enforcement actions.

 CSO Annual Reports may be submitted as a single .pdf file through the DEP/DOW ePortal at https://dep.gateway.ky.gov/ePortal/DesktopDefault.aspx.
 Instructions on how to create an account and use the portal can be found in the “eDocument Module User Guide” found at: https://dep.gateway.ky.gov/ePortal/UserHelp.aspx.